Bristol casino project expected to bring more flights to Tri-Cities Airport

 The advocates claimed the project would create about 3,500 direct and indirect jobs and attract 4 million tourists annually to the former Bristol Mall property.

-Honorary committee co-chairs are: Jim Allen, chairman of Hard Rock International and CEO of Seminole Gaming; Jim McGlothlin, chairman and CEO, The United Company; and Clyde Stacy, president, Par Ventures.
-The 2020 general election ballot in Bristol, Virginia will feature the following question: “Shall casino gaming be permitted at a casino gaming establishment in the City of Bristol, Virginia at 500 Gate City Highway, Bristol, Virginia 24201 (former Bristol Mall) as may be approved by the Virginia Lottery Board?”
+Serving in an honorary role as committee co-chairs are: Jim Allen, chairman of Hard Rock International and CEO of Seminole Gaming; Jim McGlothlin, chairman and CEO, The United Company; and Clyde Stacy, president, Par Ventures.
+The 2020 general election ballot in Bristol, Virginia, will feature the following question: “Shall casino gaming be permitted at a casino gaming establishment in the City of Bristol, Virginia, at 500 Gate City Highway, Bristol, Virginia 24201 (former Bristol Mall) as may be approved by the Virginia Lottery Board?”

-United Company President and Chief Operating Officer Martin Kent noted the $300 million project is expected to include up to 750 hotel rooms, a 50,000-square-foot conference center, a 20,000-seat outdoor concert venue and 3,000-seat indoor concert area.
+United Company Presi- dent and Chief Operating Officer Martin Kent noted the $300 million project is expected to include up to 750 hotel rooms, a 50,000- square-foot conference center, a 20,000-seat outdoor concert venue and a 3,000-seat indoor concert area.

-"Hard Rock will operate the hotel and casino.
-There will be connectivity with their other resorts here in the U.S. and abroad so we will have truly international reach," Kent pointed out.
-"Bristol will be given the opportunity to draw from a large pool of highly sought-after performers ... we expect restaurants and a shopping experience.
-People are going to come here and stay and play and participate in as many attractions as well."
+“Hard Rock will operate the hotel and casino.
+There will be connectivity with their other resorts here in the U.S. and abroad, so we will have truly international reach,” Kent pointed out.
+“Bristol will be given the opportunity to draw from a large pool of highly sought after performers. ...
+We expect restaurants and a shopping experience.
+People are going to come here and stay and play and participate in many attractions as well.”

-Kent also stressed the project will add $15 million to $20 million in local tax revenue annually to Bristol, Virginia, coffers.
+Kent also stressed the project will add $15-$20 million in local tax revenue annually to the city’s coffers.

-COVID-19 hasn't negatively impacted gaming as bad because of regional casinos, said Kent.
+COVID-19 hasn’t negatively impacted gaming as severely as other industries because of regional casinos, said Kent.

 “We would view ourselves as a regional casino,” he told Airport Authority members.
 “Given our connectivity from Atlanta, we would include that as part of our regional traffic.”